mrma2318/Election_Analysis_Module3/README.md

         print(winning_candidate_summary)

 ### Analysis of Outcomes Based on County
-In addition election audit to report the total number of votes casts, total number of votes per candidate, percentage of votes per candidate, and the winner of the election based on popular vote, the election commission requested additional data.
+In addition to the election audit to report the total number of votes casts, total number of votes per candidate, percentage of votes per candidate, and the winner of the election based on popular vote, the election commission requested additional data anaylsis.
 The election commission wanted me to also audit the voter turnout for each county, the percentage of votes from each county, and determine which county had the highest turout.
 To complete this audit for the election commission, I completed the following flow chart.
 1. Create a county list and county votes dictionary.
     - Code: